 Title IX Sexual Harassment.
 Although MIT broadly prohibits sexual harassment and other forms of sexual misconduct, federal Title IX regulations require MIT to follow specific processes when the Institute has actual knowledge of a report of certain categories of sexual misconduct, referred to as “Title IX Sexual Harassment.”

 Formal Complaint.
 A signed, written document requesting that MIT investigate the allegation of Title IX Sexual Harassment as part of a disciplinary process.
 A Formal Complaint can be filed by a member of the MIT community online.
-An allegation for Title IX Sexual Harassment made by a student against a staff or faculty member cannot be addressed through Informal/Alternative Dispute Resolution.
+An allegation for Title IX Sexual Harassment made by a student against a staff or faculty member cannot be addressed through Informal/Adaptable Dispute Resolution.

 You do not need to file a Formal Complaint to seek supportive measures.
 Simply telling IDHR or a Responsible Employee about discrimination or discriminatory harassment does not automatically result in a Formal Complaint.